 Scroll down in this lemon cheesecake recipe post to find links to 7 other delectable Lemon Desserts…from Classic Lemon Tart to Lemon Blueberry Cream Cake.

 If you are a cheesecake lover and a lemon lover, this lemon cheesecake is your ultimate dessert.
-I started with a simple, buttery, lemon shortbread cookie base and topped it with a creamy lemon cheesecake where whipped cream gets beaten to soft peaks before being folded into the cheesecake batter.
+I started with a simple, buttery, lemon shortbread cookie base and topped it with a creamy lemon cheesecake.
+Here, whipped cream gets beaten to soft peaks before being folded into the cheesecake batter.

-A tart and sweet homemade lemon curd tops it all of before being garnished with candied lemon zest; truly a the ultimate tart and sweet, lemon lovers dream dessert.
+A tart and sweet homemade lemon curd tops it all of before being garnished with candied lemon zest.
+Truly the ultimate tart and sweet, lemon lovers dream dessert.

 I bake my cheesecakes in a 9 or 10 inch spring form pan that has the bottom and sides wrapped in multiple layers of wide heavy duty aluminum foil which forms a sort of boat that the cheesecake pan sits in.
 The roll of aluminum foil that I use is about 16 inches wide.